Log in

 4. Taxis

 Taxi services offer passengers a flexible way to get around the city.
-If you are going to be late for classes, taking a taxi is considered as the best choice.
+If you are going to be late for classes or have to travel on rainy days, taking a taxi is considered as the best choice.

 Student Living in Melbourne Experience